Top-tier full service firm with regional reach

 Ferrere recognises that the size of Uruguay’s economy makes expanding the firm’s headcount at home unrealistic.
 To achieve growth, it has opened offices in Bolivia, Ecuador and Paraguay, which are all listed in the Latin Lawyer 250.
 The firm wants its operations in those countries one day to be on the same scale as the Uruguay offices.
 To help clients make the most of its unparalleled regional presence, deep integration between all four jurisdictions remains one of Ferrere’s highest priorities.

-The firm is led by Andrés Cerisola, the winner of Latin Lawyer’s Law Firm Leader of the Year Award in 2016, on account of the firm’s successful regionalisation strategy.
+From July, the firm's managing partner is Agustín Mayer.
+Outgoing managing partner Andrés Cerisola, who won Latin Lawyer’s Law Firm Leader of the Year Award in 2016 on account of the firm’s successful regionalisation strategy, will retire from the partnership at the end of 2017.

 In Uruguay, Ferrere has an international reputation for being one of the two market leaders.
 It has a multidisciplinary service offer, which allowed it to stay busy in 2016, when economic growth slowed in Uruguay.
 M&A is traditionally a core area when the conditions are right, it has an enviable market share in project financings and is a first port of call for finance work.
 Elsewhere, the tax department was a focus of investment in 2016 and there are busy litigation, arbitration and labour groups.